mahsavakiliphotonic-web/agri-guide-ai/README.md

 This project is deployed as a high-performance **PWA (Progressive Web App)** on Vercel.

 ### 1. Live URL
-Access the live application here: (agri-guide-ai-lilac.vercel.app)
+Access the live application here: [**AgriGuide AI Live App**](https://agri-guide-ai-lilac.vercel.app)

 ### 2. Authentication
 The application uses **Firebase Authentication**.
 - **Login Requirement:** Access to the application requires a **Google (Gmail) account**.
 Please use the "Continue with Google" button on the login screen.
 Other login methods (like email/password) are intentionally disabled for a streamlined and secure experience.

 ### 3. Mobile Experience
-For the best experience (including camera access), open the URL on a mobile device and use the "Add to Home Screen" feature to install it as a native-feeling app.
+For the best experience, open the URL on a mobile device and use the "Add to Home Screen" feature to install it as a native-feeling app.

 ---
 *Developed as a Final Project for the AI in Practice Program - 2026*